 Q: What and how many plants should be installed?

 A: It depends on a few things including budget, the look you want and what your HOA requires if any.
 There are a number of local resources that home owners can visit to get ideas for plant materials including nurseries, the Springs Preserve, the UNR cooperative extension and even the plant search tool on the Southern Nevada water authorities website.
-We can generally put together proposals more quickly and attend meetings better prepared if you share with us an idea of your budget and about plants and rock.
+If you see plants, rock, or other landscaping items that you like take photos and email them to us along with your property address to firstname.lastname@example.org

 Q: What color and how much rock should you install?

 A: Many rock yards will allow you to take samples of rock home.
 If you do this we suggest bagging it and labeling each sample.
 Once you get them to the property, put them out, wash them off and let them dry off.
 This may help you visualize how the rock looks against the house.
 The size of rock and average thickness of the layer of rock will determine how many tons you will need to cover your yard.
 The average thickness will also affect how many tons are purchased and then installed which affect prices.
 Some of the photos on our website show properties that use different color or size rock for visual interest and to break up areas.
 Click here for some ideas about the color and size of rocks that can be installed.

 Q: Don't you buy plants, rock, etc. less expensive than the general public?

 A: Sometimes.
 We do not think it is as much as many people think.
 Many times if we choose to get a discount on plants that means they do not come with a warranty from the nursery.
 We generally do not have an issue if our customers buy the plants directly from the nursery if they want the warranty and receipt in their name.

 Q: How quickly can you get a job completed?